kit-kch/cd101-plugin/README.md

 Note that the plugin does currently not report whether it successfully opened the USB device.
 If it could not do that for some reason, it will simply do nothing.
+You can have a look at the `debug.txt` file to get some information what bit is doing.